About Loch Leven

 RSPB Loch Leven visitor centre is open from 10 am to 5 pm daily (to 4 pm from Christmas Eve until New Year).
 Closed on Christmas Day, Boxing Day, New Year’s Day and 2 January.
 The trails and hides are open 24 hours a day throughout the year.
 The café takes hot food orders until 3 pm, and serves refreshments, snacks and cakes until 4 pm.

 Entry is free for RSPB members.
 Non-members: adults £5, children £1, concessions £3 and family £10.

 If you are new to birdwatching...

-Birds are easy to see all year round, but you can borrow a pair of binoculars from reception to help you get a closer look.
-Our friendly staff and volunteers can assist with bird identification, provide help and answer questions.
+Birds are easy to see all year-round, but you can hire a pair of binoculars from reception to help you get a closer look.
+Our friendly staff and volunteers can assist with wildlife identification, provide help and answer questions.